Synthetic Controls for Experimental Design: Synthetic Control Designs

-The parameter $\xi>0$ arbitrates potential trade-offs between selecting treated units to fit the aggregate value of the predictors, $\widebar{\bm X}$, and selecting control units to fit the values of the predictors for the treated units.
+The parameter $\xi>0$ arbitrates potential trade-offs between selecting treated units to fit the aggregate value of the predictors $\widebar{\bm X}$ and selecting control units to fit the values of the predictors for the treated units.
 A small value of $\xi$ favors experimental designs with treated units that closely match $\widebar{\bm X}$.
-A large value of $\xi$, instead, favors designs where the values of the predictors for the treated units are closely matched by their respective synthetic controls.
-While it is possible to use data-driven selectors of $\xi$, the rule of thumb $\xi=1$ provides a natural choice, which equally weights the two terms in the objective function in (\ref{eqn:OptTreated}).
+A large value of $\xi$, on the other hand, favors designs where the values of the predictors for the treated units are closely matched by those of their synthetic controls.